Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 \<Wonder; Pride>

 The Entity hadn’t really understood this project before.
 How could it?
 Fundamentally, it was a creature of data and pure mind.
 It had, at best, second-hand memories of corporeality.
-From its perspective, Ava’s memories of the texture of grass under her feet, a leaf in her hand, the scent of flowers...each was a datum, and nothing more.
+From its perspective, Ava’s memories of the texture of grass under her feet, a leaf in her hand, the scent of flowers... each was a datum, and nothing more.

 To Ava, they were everything.
 They were a foundation, a link to what she’d once been.
 Maybe that was dangerous, pining after an existence she couldn’t ever have again.
-But...she didn’t *feel* like she was pining.
+But... she didn’t *feel* like she was pining.
 She felt like she was making a point.
 Grounding the Entity in matterspace by giving it something tangible to care for and cultivate.

 Or something like that.
 Honestly, it wasn’t a perfectly thought-through impulse, and maybe *that* was important too.
 Sometimes, being properly alive meant doing things first on sheer impulse, and rationalizing them afterwards.
 In any case, growing the garden felt like a *healthy* thing to do.
 She’d had to come up with some more concrete benefits, like putting matterspace individuals at ease and suchlike, before the Entity had been persuaded it was worth the resource expenditure, but…